marshallshen/himarsh.org/_pages/work-with-me.md

 * Don’t save urgent matters for a 1-1!

 ## Personality quirks
+* I’m more comfortable in small groups than big ones.
+* I care deeply about understanding first principles.
+* I need time alone to reflect and process new facts before forming an opinion.
 * According to Myers–Briggs Type Indicator, I’m classified as INTJ personality type.
 And I tend to do what others expect of me, as well as what I expect from myself.
 * When facing situations or challenges that I am familiar with, I tend  to act quickly in an organized way (e.g. checklist).
 However, when facing unknown situations, I tend to take more time to process information and ask questions and come up with actions later on.